 “I know.
-Dr. Sanderson, said it would take a week to get the twin matching reports.
+Dr. Sanderson said it would take a week to get the reports showing if we’re twins and, if so, which kind.
 It’ll be a week tomorrow.
 But I don’t think we should plan on getting the results until the end of this week or sometime next week.
 He said the detailed analysis of Tony and Todd would take about a month.
 That means we’ll get that report sometime in early October.”

-“I hope I get it in time for my Biology project.”
+“I hope I get it in time for Todd and me to turn in our Biology project.”

 “Do you have a plan B?”
 Dad asked me.

 “No. These reports are a lot of work, and doing one is more than enough.
 When I asked Dr. Sanderson if I’d have the information in time to turn in our report, and told him when it’ll be due, he said yes.”

 We continued talking about the DNA reports and I continued to get more and more nervous about my announcement.
 We’d just finished eating when Dad looked at me.

 “You seem to be worried about something, Tony.”

 “How about we clear the table first,” Mom said, “then you can tell us what’s bothering you.”